-- the design and layout of the premises, including physical separation of areas and location of entrances/entry points; - door supervision and supervision of entrances/entry points and machine areas; - training given to staff appropriate to the premises; - notices or signage; - specific opening hours. - Demonstrate how the Operator will regard local risks and concerns and protect local vulnerable groups - 2.45 As regards to the protection of vulnerable persons, measures such as the use of self-barring schemes, provision of information, leaflets, help line numbers for organisations such as GAMCARE, will be considered. - 2.46 The list above is neither mandatory nor exhaustive and is merely indicative of example measures. - 2.47 The Licensing Authority will give favourable consideration to licence applications resulting from re-siting of premises within the same locality and extensions in order to enhance the quality of facilities provided but this is without prejudice to the determination of any planning application that may be required. - 2.48 Appendix G contains further information on premises licences, the application process and additional documentation the Licensing Authority requires in determining the application.
+- The training of staff in brief intervention when customers show signs of excessive gambling, the ability of staff to offer brief intervention and how the manning of premises affects this. - The layout of the premises son that the staff have an unobstructed view of the persons using the premises. - Arrangements for monitoring and dealing with under age persons and vulnerable persons which may include the use of self barring schemes, leaflets, posters, help line numbers for organisations such as GAMCARE. - 2.46 The Licensing Authority will give favourable consideration to licence applications resulting from re-siting of premises within the same locality and extensions in order to enhance the quality of facilities provided but this is without prejudice to the determination of any planning application that may be required. - 2.47 Appendix F contains further information on the premises licences, the application process and additional documentation the Licensing Authority requires in determining the application.